solcloud/NiceOS/README.md

 # NiceOS

+NiceOS is a Linux meta distribution that does not provide a package manager.
+It rather uses other distro's package managers for extracting files.
+It achieves this by using extraction methods.
+Such methods include virtualization, rootfs or debootstrap.
+For more information on how this works see the [extracting docs](distro_extractor/README.md).

-Operating system for advanced users who want to take full control of their system.
+It is an operating system for advanced users who want to take full control of their system.

 Try it and make NiceOS your last Linux distribution ever!

 [![Tests](https://github.com/solcloud/NiceOS/actions/workflows/test.yml/badge.svg?branch=master)](https://github.com/solcloud/NiceOS/actions/workflows/test.yml) [![YouTube](https://img.shields.io/badge/YouTube-FF0000?style=flat&logo=youtube&logoColor=white)](https://www.youtube.com/playlist?list=PL6McYun7ERj4ZfT3DPlDtbWWIUaYXphrh) [![Linux](https://img.shields.io/badge/Linux-ffd133?style=flat&logo=linux&logoColor=black)](https://www.kernel.org/) [![Bash](https://img.shields.io/badge/Shell_Script-121011?style=flat&logo=gnu-bash&logoColor=white)](scripts/)

 ---

+## Presets

+NiceOS creates your desired system by following a user defined set of instructions.
+We called these instructions __presets__.
+For more information see [presets](presets/README.md) section.

+NiceOS project contains few pre-packed presets to give you inspiration for rolling your own presets.
+In this _Readme_ we will showcase the _Minimal_ and _Ghost_ presets.

-## Minimal example
+## Minimal Preset Example

-You can watch me building minimal preset on [YouTube](https://youtu.be/H09xbSGKjZw) ▶️
+You can watch me build the Minimal preset on [YouTube](https://youtu.be/H09xbSGKjZw) ▶️.

 ```bash
 mkdir -p /data/src/nice # recommend folder with few spare gigs